 There are mechanical filters and electronic filters.
 Most air conditioners use a mechanical filter, which uses synthetic fibers to trap air particles.
 Electronic filters are filters that use an electric charge to attract air pollution and then trap it.
 Mechanical filters are easier to keep up with and are cheaper than the electronic filters, and they also come in a wider variety of MERV ratings.

 Keep or Throw Away?

 Air filters can be reusable or disposable.
-Disposable filters are cheaper, however they have a more often reoccurring cost, unlike reusable filters.
-However if you are looking for less maintenance and don’t want to clean out to the filters periodically, then stick with disposable.
+Disposable filters are cheaper, however, they have a more often reoccurring cost, unlike reusable filters.
+However if you are looking for less maintenance and don’t want to clean out to the filters periodically, then stick with disposable ones.

 If your air conditioning system isn’t powerful enough for a higher MERV rating filter, then be careful not to use one.
 This will restrict the amount of airflow that is able to get through the filter and into your home.

 If you have more questions about MERV rating, or just air filters in general feel free to contact us and we are happy to answer any of your questions!